-Raising your standards doesn’t mean you’re going to get all uppity or become one of the real housewives; it simply means respecting yourself, improving yourself and your life.
+Raising your standards does not mean you’re going to get all uppity or become one of the real housewives; it simply means respecting yourself and improving yourself and your life.
 It means taking all those “should do’s” and turning them into “must do’s.”
 Whenever I do this, it always leads to massive growth in all areas of my life.

 Now that I’m coming out of my melancholic state and working hard to put my life back into alignment, the next natural step is to raise my standards.

-I’ve always loved the life of Parisians; filled with extravagance, yet balanced with simplicity.
+I’ve always loved the life of Parisians; filled with extravagance yet balanced with simplicity.
 Since my first visit to Paris in 2006, and then a second in 2009, I’ve fallen in love with the way they live.
-I promised myself to mold my life to that of a typical Parisienne — to enjoy more, savour more, and live more.
+I promised myself to mould my life to that of a typical Parisienne — to enjoy more, savour more, and live more.

 Here’s how I plan on raising my standards to take control of the quality of my life and get what I want.